tomsoete/reference-guide/axon-framework/axon-framework-commands/modeling/multi-entity-aggregates.md

 Two specifics are worth mentioning from the above snippet, pointed out with numbered Java comments:

-1. The creation of the Entity takes place in an event sourcing handler of it's parent.
+1. The creation of the Entity takes place in an event sourcing handler of its parent.

    It is thus not possible to have a 'command handling constructor' on the entity class as with the aggregate root.